It’s been 40 years since Michael Redwine first discovered MHD HYDROGEN™.

 This is his story.

-According to the story, Elijah performed a miracle before the Israelites by calling upon God to send fire from the sky to consume a sacrifice placed on an altar drenched with water.
+The idea for these technologies came from a noteworthy source of inspiration: the Biblical account of the prophet Elijah on top of Mt.
+Carmel, which Michael was studying at the time.
+According to the story, Elijah performed a miracle before the Israelites by calling upon God to send fire from the sky that consumed a sacrifice placed on an altar drenched with water.
 Being both a man of God and a man of science, Michael reasoned that a bolt of lightning had struck the wet altar and that it could only have created a fire intense enough to completely burn everything it touched if the water itself had contributed as fuel.

-Finding the Key
+Finding the missing key

 With scientists across the U.S. scrambling for a solution to the OPEC oil crisis facing the Western world at that time, Michael was intrigued by the possibility of using pure water as a sole source of fuel.
 He knew the answer dealt with harnessing the power of hydrogen—the unique element that makes up two-thirds of every water molecule.
 The “easiest,” most reliable way to separate hydrogen from oxygen in water molecules at that time was via a chemical reaction called electrolysis.
 The problem Michael faced was that generating the amount of heat required to trigger electrolysis necessitated the use of an outside energy source.

 Michael was convinced that all the components needed to trigger the reaction and create powerful energy had been contained in Elijah’s altar almost 3,000 years ago.
 The key to solving the problem, he hypothesized, was determining the right chemistry of catalysts.